 The objective of this tripartite effort was to find measures that would effectively address concerns about the audit process and the conduct and competence of audit practitioners.
 The accuracy, integrity, comparability and public interest focus of financial accounts were seen as key to reestablishing a stable and international financial system.

-The standards that emerged from this process would enhance the quality of the independent audit and improve the competence of audit practitioners.
-High-quality international standards developed on a collaborative basis and with a clear focus on the public interest were seen as having a greater likelihood of being accepted and implemented around the world.
+The standards that emerged from this collaborative process would enhance the quality of the independent audit and improve the competence of audit practitioners.

-Under the reform program, the standard-setting boards operating with the support of the IFAC underwent sweeping changes in composition and due process, the Consultative Advisory Groups were strengthened and the IFAC enhanced its public interest agenda.
+Under the reform program, the standard-setting boards operating with the support of the IFAC underwent sweeping changes in composition and due process, the Consultative Advisory Groups were strengthened, and the IFAC enhanced its public interest agenda.
 The body of international standards of audit (ISAs) also underwent renovation; in February 2009, the IAASB completed the Clarity project for audit standards aimed at clarifying their intent, improving their comprehensibility, and facilitating their translation.
-The Code of Ethics for Professional Accountants, which includes independence requirements for auditors, also was redrafted and partially revised in June 2009.

 The International Code of Ethics for Professional Accountants (including International Independence Standards) is effective as of June 15, 2019.

 It is also available in digital format: IESBA E-Code https://www.iesbaecode.org/